MicroEJ/docs/SDK6UserGuide/gettingStartedSTM32F7508KernelGREEN.rst

 The gradle task deploys the Kernel in the BSP and then builds the BSP using Make.

-The :guilabel:`Kernel-GREEN` is built and ready to be flashed on STM32F7508-DK Discovery kit once the hardware setup is completed.
+The :guilabel:`Kernel-GREEN` is built and ready to be flashed on a STM32F7508-DK Discovery kit once the hardware setup is completed.

 Flash the Kernel GREEN on the STM32F7508-DK Discovery kit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~